Skip to Content

 1. The sweet and sour pork marinate

-1. Cut the pork into bite-size, about 2.5 cm (*1-inch) in length.
+1. Cut the pork into bite-size, about 2.5 cm (*1 inch) in length.
 Most Chinese restaurants use pork belly, but other cuts of pork, such as pork loin, pork shoulder, or collar butt, are less fatty.
 You can also use pork tenderloin (healthier), which is quite tender as long as you do not overcook it.
-I have a different easy recipe for sweet and sour chicken, which you may want to replace pork with chicken.
+I have a different, easy recipe for sweet and sour chicken, which you may want to replace pork with chicken.

 3. The cornstarch helps to bind the light soy sauce to the pork.
-The light soy sauce improves the flavor, especially the meat’s interior since the sauce is only on the surface of the pork when serving.
+The light soy sauce improves the flavor, especially the meat’s interior, since the sauce is only on the surface of the pork when serving.

 2. Prepare the dry coating for deep frying

 The all-purpose flour absorbs most of the moisture from the pork.
 Cornstarch is the main ingredient that makes things crispy.
 Salt is mainly for seasoning, and baking powder further helps to expand the surface, releasing more moisture and making it crackling crisp.
-(Of course, as with other deep-frying dishes, it will lose the crispiness sometime after frying.)
+(As with other deep-frying dishes, it will lose the crispiness sometime after frying.)

 Here are the steps to deep-fry the pork: